 Deposition of fine rejects will continue within the Fines Emplacement Area which commenced in late 2019.
-MACH Energy operates the Fines Emplacement Area using sub-aerial deposition which involves an extended period of air drying that maximises in-situ tailings densities and in turn maximises the storage efficiency of the facility and it provides a more competent fines surface for future rehabilitation purposes.
+MACH Energy operates the Fines Emplacement Area using sub-aerial deposition which involves the additional of flocculant, an extended period of air drying that maximises insitu tailings densities and in turn maximises the storage efficiency of the facility and it provides a more competent fines surface for future rehabilitation purposes.
 Fine reject (tailings) will be thickened into a solids density of approximately 20 per cent (%) to 30% by weight and will predominantly be fine rock and clay with some coal and flocculant.
 The fine reject will be wet with moderate conductivity.
 Additional and/or alternate fine rejects processing technologies may also be undertaken during the Forward Program term, which may result in increased densities.
-MACH Energy has commissioned a Fines Emplacement Area Rehabilitation Strategy to be conducted in 2024 which will include details of the proposed capping system for the facility.
-This will include consideration of the Stage 2 tailings placement.
-Once finalised, MACH Energy would communicate the proposed Strategy to the NSW Resources Regulator.